Reading Time:

-The First 10,000 Hours are Easy
+The First 10,000 Hours Are Easy

 So you’ve gone to college and hopefully gotten your degree in something you are passionate about.
 You’ve graduated and have started working at a company doing something close to what you had in mind only to find out that 80% of what you learned is out-of-date.
 We live in a fast-paced world and if you’re in the technology or online industry, it’s even faster.